dragsbruh/ruider/README.md

 A very humble manga reader that focuses on reading pre-downloaded mangas with a simple minimal and the "pro" (lies) style keybindings for the casual manga reading experience.

 **NOTE:** Ruider is a very simple manga reader that does not download any copyrighted content.
-The only external assets used are the app icon and font file (icon from "The Gods Lie" manga and "Jetbrains Mono" font from Jetbrains).
+The only external asset used is the font file ("Jetbrains Mono" font from Jetbrains).

 **NOTE:** Ruider sets some standards regarding how you store manga files, but they will be easy to follow.